Annyv2/docs/articles/client-platforms/meteor.md

 ### 1. Installation

-Install our meteor package from [Atmosphere](https://atmospherejs.com/) on your meteor application by running this command on your project folder.
+Install our Meteor package from [Atmosphere](https://atmospherejs.com/) on your meteor application by running this command on your project folder.

 ```
 meteor add auth0:lock